Brutus of Troy: Legacy

 Early translations and adaptations of Geoffrey's Historia, such as Wace's Norman French Roman de Brut, Layamon's Middle English Brut, were named after Brutus, and the word brut came to mean a chronicle of British history.

 One of several Middle Welsh adaptations was called the Brut y Brenhinedd ("Chronicle of the Kings").
 Brut y Tywysogion ("Chronicle of the Princes"), a major chronicle for the Welsh rulers from the 7th century to loss of independence, is a purely historical work containing no legendary material but the title reflects the influence of Geoffrey's work and, in one sense, can be seen as a "sequel" to it.

 Early chroniclers of Britain, such as Alfred of Beverley, Nicholas Trivet and Giraldus Cambrensis began their histories of Britain with Brutus.
 The foundation myth of Brutus having settled in Britain was still considered as genuine history during the Early Modern Period, for example Holinshed's Chronicles (1577) considers the Brutus myth to be factual.
-It was not until the twentieth century that archaeologists were able to prove conclusively that London was founded in 43 AD, by Julius Caesar.
+It was not until the twentieth century that archaeologists were able to prove conclusively that London was founded in 43 AD.

-The 18th-century English poet Hildebrand Jacob wrote an epic poem, Brutus the Trojan, Founder of the British Empire, about him, following in the tradition of Virgil's fictitious Roman foundation epic, the Aeneid left unfinished at Virgil's death in 19 BCE.
+The 18th-century English poet Hildebrand Jacob wrote an epic poem, Brutus the Trojan, Founder of the British Empire, about him, following in the tradition of Virgil's fictitious Roman foundation epic the Aeneid, left unfinished at Virgil's death in 19 BC.

-Brutus is an important character in the book series The Troy Game by Sara Douglass.

 Geoffrey's Historia says that Brutus and his followers landed at Totnes in Devon.
 A stone on Fore Street in Totnes, known as the "Brutus Stone", commemorates this imaginary event.

 In 2021, the Totnes community radio station Soundart Radio commissioned a radio drama adaptation of the Brutus myth by the writer Will Kemp.